-Coach is a leading American marketer of fine accessories and gifts for men and women.
+Coach is a leading American marketer of fine accessories and gifts for women and men.
 Our product offerings include handbags, women's and men's accessories, footwear, outerwear, business cases, sunwear, watches, travel bags, jewelry and fragrance.
 Coach operates in two segments: Direct-to-Consumer and Indirect.
-The Direct-to-Consumer segment includes sales to consumers through Company-operated stores in North America and Japan, the Internet and Coach catalogs.
+The Direct-to-Consumer segment includes sales to consumers through Company-operated stores in North America and Japan, the Internet and Coach catalog.
 The Indirect segment includes sales to wholesale customers in the U.S. and Asia as well as licensing revenue.
 As Coach's business model is based on multi-channel international distribution, our success does not depend solely on the performance of a single channel or geographic area.

-In order to sustain growth within our global framework, we continue to focus on two key growth strategies: increased global distribution, with an emphasis on our direct retail distribution in North America, Japan, and Greater China, and improved productivity.
+In order to sustain growth within our global framework, we continue to focus on two key growth strategies: increased global distribution, with an emphasis on North America, Japan, and Greater China, and improved productivity.
 To that end we are focused on four key initiatives:

-- Build market share in the growing North American women's accessories market by leveraging our leadership position as a preferred brand for both self purchase and gifts.
-As part of this initiative, we continue to emphasize new usage occasions, such as weekend casual and evening.
-We also continue to introduce more sophisticated product to heighten our cachet, especially with our higher-end customers.
-Lastly, we continue to enhance the level of customer service in our stores by focusing on additional opportunities to deliver excellent customer service. - Rapidly grow our North American retail store base by adding stores within existing markets, opening in new markets in the U.S. and by accelerating store openings in Canada.
+- Build market share in the growing North American women's accessories market.
+As part of our culture of innovation and continuous improvement, we are implementing a number of initiatives to accelerate the level of newness, elevate our product offering and enhance the in-store experience.
+These initiatives will enable us to continue to leverage our leadership position in the market. - Rapidly grow our North American retail store base by adding stores within existing markets and opening in new markets.
 We plan to add about 40 retail stores in North America in each of the next several years and believe that North America can support about 500 retail stores in total, including up to 20 in Canada.
 In addition, we will continue to expand select, highly productive retail and factory locations. - Expand market share with the Japanese consumer, driving growth in Japan primarily by opening new retail locations and expanding existing ones.
-We plan to add about 10 to 15 net new locations in fiscal 2008 and believe that Japan can support about 180 locations in total.
-We will also continue to expand key locations. - Raise brand awareness in emerging markets to build the foundation for substantial sales in the future.
+We plan to add about 10 net new locations in fiscal 2008 and believe that Japan can support about 180 locations in total.
+We will also continue to expand key locations. - · Raise brand awareness in emerging markets to build the foundation for substantial sales in the future.
 Specifically, Greater China, Korea and other emerging geographies are increasing in importance as the handbag and accessories category grows in these areas.
-In fiscal 2008, we intend to open approximately 30 net new locations, through distributors, in Greater China, Southeast Asia and the Middle East.
-This includes at least five more locations in major cities in mainland China, bringing the total number of locations in mainland China to at least 16.
+In fiscal 2008, we intend to open approximately 30 net new locations, through distributors, including eight in Greater China.

-In addition, the growth strategies outlined above will allow us to continue to deliver superior returns on our investments and drive increased cash flows from operating activities.
+The growth strategies outlined above will allow us to continue to deliver superior returns on our investments and drive increased cash flows from operating activities.

-SECOND QUARTER OF FISCAL 2008 HIGHLIGHTS
+THIRD QUARTER OF FISCAL 2008 HIGHLIGHTS

-In the second quarter of fiscal 2008, an increase in sales, slightly offset by a decline in operating margin, led to an increase in net income and earnings per share growth.
-The highlights of the second quarter of fiscal 2008 were:
+In the third quarter of fiscal 2008, an increase in sales, slightly offset by a decline in operating margin, led to an increase in net income and earnings per share growth.
+The highlights of the third quarter of fiscal 2008 were: